-A native Londoner, born to Greek parents, I worked for almost two decades as a copy advisor and senior strategic communications, stakeholder engagement and marketing specialist, for senior UK government departments, a leading UK cancer charity as well as consulting start-ups, volunteering in several countries and performing on stage.
+A native Londoner, born to Greek parents, I worked for almost two decades in high-profile senior communication roles as well as consulting start-ups, volunteering in several countries and performing on stage.
 You could say I was a do-er that couldn’t stop doing.

-My journey into the power of meditation began whilst on an academic year-long career break in 2002 when I decided to go to theatre school and found myself focusing my Masters dissertation on researching integrative meditation techniques to see if they could be used to unblock stage fright and anxiety in actors.
-Following the success of my findings and my increased curiosity, I embarked on years of learning and practising various spiritual, psychological and philosophical techniques.
+My journey into the power of meditation began whilst on an academic year-long career break in 2002 when I decided to go to drama school and found myself focusing my Masters dissertation on integrative meditation techniques to unblock stage fright and anxiety in actors.
+Following the success of my meditations and my increased curiosity, I embarked on years of learning and practising various spiritual, psychological and philosophical techniques.
 I was becoming a do-er learning be-ing.
-These have included chakra work, Reiki, Yoga Nidra, heart, brain and breathing techniques, neuroscience and meditation, integrative psychotherapy and counselling, psychodrama and ecotherapy.
+These have included chakra, Reiki, Yoga Nidra, heart, brain and breathing techniques, neuroscience, biology, meditation, integrative psychotherapy and counselling, psychodrama and ecotherapy (what a mouthful!).

 In my spare time I can be found performing improvisation, going off-map on hikes, falling off a surf board and trying to keep to the beat on my drum kit.